 He has worked closely with members of the ACPHS community on the development and refinement of the Strategic Agenda which outlines five objectives key to the College's future growth.

-In 2015, the College launched the Beyond Practice Ready "mini" campaign, a $6 million dollar fundraising effort designed to provide students with the resources, knowledge, and skills required for a rapidly evolving workplace.
+In 2015, the College launched the Beyond Practice Ready campaign, a fundraising initiative designed to provide students with the resources, knowledge, and skills required for a rapidly evolving workplace.
 The core component of the Campaign is the opening of two student operated pharmacies - one in Schenectady (College Hometown Pharmacy; opened in 2016) and one in Albany (College Parkside Pharmacy; opened in 2017).
 ACPHS is the only school in the country with two such pharmacies.

 President Dewey has been active in forging relationships with thought leaders from the science and health care industries, forming the President's Advisory Council shortly after his arrival at ACPHS.
 This group of executives from the corporate, academic, and not-for-profit sectors meets twice a year to offer insights into how the College can best align itself with the long term needs of businesses and organizations.